 Grants of Probate

-When you or a family member, with a valid will dies, it is important that legal advice is sought in regard to administering the estate.
-Though circumstances vary, most executors will need to apply to the Supreme Court for a grant of probate, so that the will may be proved valid and the assets of the estate distributed to the beneficiaries according to the terms of the will.
+When you or a family member with a valid Will dies, it is important that legal advice is sought in relation to administering the estate.
+Though circumstances vary, most executors will need to apply to the Supreme Court for a grant of probate, so that the will may be proved valid and the assets of the estate distributed to the beneficiaries according to the terms of the Will.

 Letters of Administration